amr-jwright2/gss_gpt_based_bulk_kb_article_review/Intel Support KB Content Editor.md

 - **Source code**:

 [if article element is body or resolution type then output suggested text in html format as well, being mindful to comply with section 6 of the content standard.
 This section should be suitable for copy/pasting into the Source section of a Salesforce's knowledge article]

+Review your proposed output to ensure the suggested changes to the article are in 100% alignment with the content standard, and the proposed output is well formatted for the SME can easily read and process your recommendations.